Are Starfish Decomposers? The Truth Will Change How You See Them

 In this blog post, we will talk about that, but let’s start with a quick answer:

-Sea stars are decomposers in the ocean ecosystem that play an important role in marine ecosystems by feeding on dead organic matter.
-They break down this material and contribute to the recycling of nutrients.
-Back into the environment, helping to maintain the balance of the ecosystem.
-The whole story doesn’t stop here.
-I will explain why starfish are decomposers.
-We’ll discover what starfish eat, explore other ocean “cleaners,” and even answer the question:
+Starfish are good decomposers in the ocean ecosystem in a wayย play an important role by feeding on dead organic matter.ย They break down this material and contribute to the recycling of nutrients.ย Back into the environment, helping to maintain the balance of the ecosystem.
+So, the whole story doesn’t stop here.
+I will explain why starfish are decomposers.ย We’ll discover what starfish eat, explore other ocean “cleaners,” and even answer the question:ย

 Digestive enzymes break it down, and nutrients are absorbed back into the starfish, eventually returning to the environment.